Public transport in the Fylde

 Public transport in the Fylde is available for three modes of transport—bus, rail and tram—assisting residents of and visitors to the Fylde, a coastal plain in western Lancashire, England, to travel around much of the area's 64 sqmi.

-As of 2025, seven operators provide bus and coach services in the Fylde, the largest being Blackpool Transport, which also operates the Blackpool tram network.
-With Blackpool being the main public transport hub, most of Blackpool Transport's eighteen bus routes have stops in the town.
-Services with the most frequency include three of "the 5s" (the 5, 5A and 5B), which serve Blackpool Victoria Hospital every fifteen minutes; the 5C, meanwhile, travels to Knott End-on-Sea, via Poulton-le-Fylde, every forty minutes.
-Coastal routes include the 1 (Fleetwood to Blackpool's North Pier), 7 (Cleveleys to Blackpool) and 11 (Lytham to Blackpool).
-The 7 and 11 run every ten minutes or so, while the longer route number 1 is every hour.
-The 853 serves Myerscough College.
+As of 2026, 47 bus and coach services in the Fylde are provided by eight operators, the largest being Blackpool Transport, which also operates the Blackpool tram network.
+With Blackpool being the main public transport hub, most of Blackpool Transport's 16 bus routes have stops in the town.
+Services with the most frequency include three of "the 5s" (the 5, 5A and 5B), which serve Blackpool Victoria Hospital; the 5C, meanwhile, travels to Knott End-on-Sea via Poulton-le-Fylde.
+Coastal routes include the Resort Rider 1 (Fleetwood to Blackpool's North Pier), the Cleveleys Connection 7 (Cleveleys to Blackpool) and the Lytham Lines 11 (Lytham to Blackpool).

-The next-most-popular operators are Archway Travel, which runs fourteen routes, and Transpora North West (11 routes), which replaced Nuttall's Coaches in 2007.
+The next-most-popular operators are Archway Travel, which runs 14 routes, and Transpora North West (11 routes), which replaced Nuttall's Coaches in 2007.
 Some of their routes serve the Fylde's numerous schools.
 One of Transpora's most popular regular services is the 24, which runs between Fleetwood and Blackpool town centre via Thornton and Poulton-le-Fylde.

+Stagecoach Cumbria & North Lancashire operates one route out of Blackpool: the 42 (to Lancaster via Garstang).
+Its route 88 runs between Knott End and Lancaster, while the 89 adds Garstang to the route.
+Stagecoach Merseyside & South Lancashire runs the Preston-bound 61 and 68.
+Scottish Citylink provides a season coach service between Glasgow and Blackpool twice a week and twice both days.

-The Fylde is home to eleven railway stations, each of which is on one of the two Blackpool branch lines.
+The Fylde is home to 11 railway stations, each of which is on one of the two Blackpool branch lines.
 The two train operators are Avanti West Coast and Northern Trains.

 Although Blackpool, the most populous settlement in the Fylde, has an airport, Blackpool Airport, it is no longer used for commercial flights.

 In 2024, Lancashire County Council unveiled an "Any Bus" smart card scheme, enabling travellers to transfer between buses—regardless of the company operating them—and Blackpool trams.
 Initials plans were to roll out the initiative in phases, with the aim of cover the whole of the Lancashire by 2029, but the Fylde coast will be the first area to benefit from the full scheme.
 No date has yet been announced for its introduction.